While Juliet didn't leave behind nearly as much of herself in writing as one might hope, there are enough pieces to make fun and interesting reading!

 Failure letter

-In the second autobiography above, Juliet described how she and I went from blind date and correspondence to an actual relationship: "At the end of February, I went to visit my grandmother in Florida and I wrote to Andy, asking him if he was interested in joining me at Disney World."
+In the second autobiography above, Juliet described how she and I went from blind date and long-distance correspondence to an actual relationship: "At the end of February, I went to visit my grandmother in Florida and I wrote to Andy, asking him if he was interested in joining me at Disney World."
 Here is the actual letter:

 Just a Gulf away...